geohacker/geojson-stream-merge/README.md

 # geojson-stream-merge

-Creates a single valid `FeatureCollection` from a file of line delimited feature collections.
+Creates a single valid `FeatureCollection` from a file of line delimited features or feature collections.

 ## Usage